-From 6 April 2016, the PIP is aligned with the tax year.
-To facilitate this change special transitional arrangements applied for 2015/16 meaning that there were two PIPs in 2015/16 as below:

-Pre-alignment tax year: 1 April 2015 to 8 July 2015 - the revised annual allowance during this period was £80,000

-Post-alignment tax year: 9 July 2015 to 5 April 2016 – the annual allowance for this period was the amount of the £80,000 not used up from the pre-alignment tax year (subject to a maximum of £40,000) together with any carry forward available from the three previous years.

 Generally speaking, the assessment covers any pension benefits you have in all tax-registered pension arrangements where you have been an active member of the scheme during the year ie you have paid contributions during the tax year (or your employer has paid contributions on your behalf).

 Carry forward

 You may be subject to an annual allowance tax charge if the value of your pension savings for a year increases by more than the annual allowance for that year.
 However, a three year carry forward rule allows you to carry forward unused annual allowance from the previous three years.
-This means that even if the value of your pension savings increases by more than £40,000 in a year you may not be liable to an annual allowance tax charge.
+This means that, even if the value of your pension savings increases by more than the annual allowance in a year, you may not have to pay an annual allowance tax charge.

-For example, if the value of your pension savings in 2020/21 increased by £50,000 (ie by £10,000 more than the annual allowance) but in the three previous years had increased by £25,000, £28,000 and £30,000, and you are not subject to the ‘tapered’ annual allowance, then The amount by which each of these previous years fell short of the annual allowance for those three years would more than offset the £10,000 excess pension saving in the current year.
-There would be no annual allowance tax charge to pay in this example.
+For example, the value of your pension savings in 2021/22 increased by £50,000 (ie by £10,000 more than the annual allowance) but in the three previous years had increased by £25,000, £28,000 and £30,000.
+The amount by which the increase in your pension savings fell short of the annual allowance for those three years would more than offset the £10,000 excess pension saving in the current year.
+You would not have to pay an A A tax charge.

-To carry forward unused annual allowance from an earlier year you must have been a member of a tax registered pension scheme in that year.
+To carry forward unused annual allowance from an earlier year, you must have been a member of a tax registered pension scheme in that year.

 Most people will not be affected by the annual allowance tax charge because the value of their pension savings will not increase in a year by more than the annual allowance or, if it does, they are likely to have unused allowance from previous years that can be carried forward.

-If you are affected, you will be liable to a tax charge (at your marginal rate) on the amount by which the value of your pension savings for the tax year, less any unused allowance from the previous three years, exceeds the annual allowance.

 Working out whether you are affected by the annual allowance is quite complex, but this should help you work out your general position.

+Special rules apply if you have accessed flexible benefits or if you are a higher earner and your annual allowance is tapered.

-In general terms, subject to Special rules outlined below regarding ‘flexible access’ benefits and the ‘tapered’ annual allowance for higher earners, the increase in the value of your pension savings in the L G P S in a year is calculated by working out the value of your benefits immediately before the start of the input period, increasing them by inflation, and comparing them with the value of your benefits at the end of the input period.
-In a defined benefit scheme like the L G P S the value of your benefits is calculated by multiplying the amount of your pension by 16 and adding any lump sum you are automatically entitled to from the pension scheme.
+In general terms, the increase in the value of your L G P S pension savings in a year is calculated by working out the value of your benefits immediately before the start of the input period, increasing them by inflation, and comparing them with the value of your benefits at the end of the input period.
+In a defined benefit scheme like the L G P S, the value of your benefits is calculated by multiplying your annual pension by 16 and adding any lump sum you are automatically entitled to from the pension scheme.
 If the difference between: